johanna-herrmann/files-crud/README.md

   * in-memory (for testing purposes)
 * Uses CRUD-based permissions, specified for different directories

-*Requires you to create the used tables fore-hand.
+*Requires you to create the used tables forehand.

 ## Features
 * create, override, read, delete files
 * crud-based permissions can be set for different directories via configuration
-* user-secific permissions
+* user-specific permissions
 * different types of users (`normal`, `admin`)
 * optional public-access (access without login)
 * registration for new users can be open, restricted or disabled